ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 \operatorname{grad}_\boldsymbol{\xi} f : \boldsymbol{\xi} \rightarrow \mathbb{R}^{m \times d}.
 $$

-The second one respect the fact that the local function in reality is defined in some physical space $X$ with the coordinate $\boldsymbol{x}$.
+The second one takes into account the fact that the local function is defined in some physical space $\boldsymbol{X}$ with the coordinate $\boldsymbol{x}$.
 Therefore, it transforms the Jacobian from the reference element $\operatorname{grad}_{\boldsymbol{\xi}}$ to the Jacobian on the grid element $\operatorname{grad}_\boldsymbol{x}$.
-This behavior is activatived if you pass `on(gridElement)` otherwise, if you want the derivatives on the reference element you can pass `on(referenceElement)`.
+This behavior is activated, if `on(gridElement)` is passed; otherwise, if the derivatives on the reference element is needed, pass `on(referenceElement)`.
 Here, `gridElement` and `referenceElement` are global constants in the namespace `Dune::DerivativeDirections`.

-Thus, if `on(gridElement)` is passed the local function usually implements
+Thus, if `on(gridElement)` is passed, the local function usually implements

 $$
 \operatorname{grad}_\boldsymbol{x} = \operatorname{grad}_{\boldsymbol{\xi}} \boldsymbol{J}^{-1}
 $$

 where $J$ is the Jacobian of the mapping from the reference element $T_{\text{ref}}$ to the element living in physical space $T$.
-For details see [@sander2020dune] page 22.
+For details, see page 22 of the Dune book[@sander2020dune].

 Instead of passing `spatialAll` to `wrt(..)`, there are other helper such as